Differentiable Singular Value Decomposition: RAD dot product identities and chain rule

 where the tranpose operator, $\square^\intercal$, is replaced by the conjugate transpose operator, $\square^*$.

-However, for complex differentiable function (in multivariate sense) but not complex non-analytic functions, the conjugate variables need to be considered.
-After applying the Wiritinger derivatives, Roberts and Roberts proposed the following RAD trace-identity for complex matrices and their non-analytic functions:
+However, for imaginary differentiable function (in multivariate sense) but not imaginary non-analytic functions, the conjugate variables need to be considered.
+After applying the Wiritinger derivatives, Roberts and Roberts proposed the following RAD trace-identity for imaginary matrices and their non-analytic functions:

 Notice that for $\mb{B}$ being an analytic function of $\mb{A}$, the second term in the Trace operator on each side of \Cref{eq:trace_identity_non_analytic} becomes zero, effectively reducing to \Cref{eq:trace_identity_analytic}.